This post is about the 10 best herbal tea for colds and flu symptoms.

 1. Green Tea

-Not only does is it a great preventative it will also shorten your cold symptoms.
+Not only is it a great preventative it will also shorten your flu symptom and have medicinal effects.

 2. Chamomile Tea

-Try Chamomile lemon tea from NUMI, mixing herbal teas with lemon can bring great flavor and it doesn’t hurt that lemon has great health benefits too.
+Try Chamomile lemon tea can bring great flavor and it doesn’t hurt that lemon has great health benefits too.

 3. Anamú Tea